 At 1st level, you have a spellbook containing six 1st-level wizard spells of your choice.
+Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.

 PREPARING AND CASTING SPELLS